Garden Mums: Autumn Jewels

 Are garden mums hardy?

-Belgian mums are another hardy variety of garden mums.
+That said, there are varieties of mums that are likely to survive the winter.
+For the best chance of overwintering your mum, try planting a Belgian type.
 They are compact growers that bloom prolifically and do not require pinching to maintain their nice, compact shape.
 They also have stronger branching, so their branches are less susceptible to breakage.
 Buy them early in the season, and try to get them into the ground in September so they have a chance to establish before winter sets in.
+Most of the Dinter Grown mums we grow in our greenhouse are Belgian Mums.

 Basic Chrysanthemum Care